-These changes are being brought in as an urgent response to the coronavirus (COVID-19) pandemic to support businesses severely affected by forced closures and social distancing measures.
+These changes were brought in as an urgent response to the coronavirus (COVID-19) pandemic to support businesses severely affected by forced closures and social distancing measures.

-You will also be able to charge the reduced rate of VAT on your supplies of hot takeaway food and hot takeaway non-alcoholic drinks.
+You were also able to charge the reduced rate of VAT on your supplies of hot takeaway food and hot takeaway non-alcoholic drinks.

 More information about how these changes apply to your business can be found in Catering, takeaway food (VAT Notice 709/1).

 You also benefited from the temporary reduced rate if you:

 - supplied sleeping accommodation in a hotel or similar establishment

 - made certain supplies of holiday accommodation